top of page

 Potting Up

 After bringing your tuber home, plan to pot it up into a larger container.
 Choose a container with plenty of drainage holes, deep enough to be able to plant the entire tuber just below the top of the surface.
-You may need to repeat this step again later if your plant really takes off before you can plant it outside

 Location